cunhasbia/final-challenge-backend/README.md

 ![Sequelize](https://img.shields.io/badge/-SequelizeORM-black?style=flat-square&logo=sequelize)
 ![Swagger](https://img.shields.io/badge/-Swagger-black?style=flat-square&logo=swagger)

-This is the final back-end challenge delivered to Growdev, using all the technologies learned during classes.
+This is the final back-end challenge (an API to control products, stocks and sales) delivered to Growdev, using all the technologies learned during classes.

 ## 💡 Undestanding the problem